goldfinch-eng/mono/packages/docs/docs/reference/contracts/rewards/StakingRewards.md

 Stake &#x60;stakingToken()&#x60; to earn rewards.
 When you call this function, you&#x27;ll receive an an NFT representing your staked position.
 You can present your NFT to &#x60;getReward&#x60; or &#x60;unstake&#x60;
   to claim rewards or unstake your tokens respectively.
-Rewards vest over a schedule.

 _This function checkpoints rewards._